Xanax While Pregnancy: Is It Safe?

 Xanax, also known as Alprazolam, is a prescription benzodiazepine which many people use for anxiety and moderate depression.
 However, despite the fact that this drug is commonly used, many people question whether or not taking Xanax during pregnancy is safe.
-If you have been asking yourself, “Can you take Xanax while pregnant?” you are not alone.
-This article will address the issue of whether or not it is safe to take Xanax while pregnant.
+If one is asking, “Can one take Xanax while pregnant?”, this article will address the issue of whether or not it is safe to take Xanax while pregnant.

 The Effects of Alprazolam on an Unborn Baby